By: Sharon Aron Baron

 “I was very surprised.
 I didn’t think it was right,” said Alcahe.

-It turns out Alcahe was just having a panic attack.
+It turns out Alcahe just had a panic attack.
 He’s fine now but said the $283 fine and fee he had to pay for racing to the hospital that day still stings.

 “I would understand why they would have it at other streets, but the fact that it was at that turning signal for people that have emergencies each day, I just think that’s wrong, that’s not fair,” said Alcahe.